-Meet The Poets of the 11th Annual Rio Grande Valley International Poetry Festival!!
+Meet The Poets of the 12th Annual Rio Grande Valley International Poetry Festival!!

-Amy Becker-Chambless, Pharr, Texas
+Amy Becker-Chambless: Pharr, TX

-Brenda Nettles Riojas, Harlingen, Texas (Founder, VIPF)
+Brenda Nettles Riojas: Harlingen, Texas (Founder, VIPF)

 Brenda Nettles Riojas, a founder of the Rio Grande Valley International Poetry Festival, is the host of Corazón Bilingüe, a weekly radio program, and editor of The Valley Catholic newspaper.
 Her first collection of Spanish poems – “La Primera Voz Que Oí” was published in 2009.
 She earned her M.F.A. from the University of New Orleans.

-Daniel García Ordaz, McAllen, Texas (Founder, VIPF)
+Daniel García Ordaz: McAllen, TX (Founder, VIPF)

 Daniel García Ordaz, an emerging voice in Mexican American poetry, is a teacher, song-writer, former journalist, photographicationisticator, and word-maker-upper.
 Daniel appears in the documentary, ALTAR: Cruzando fronteras/Building bridges."
 He has also been a featured reader at numerous literary events, including the Dallas International Book Fair.
-He is also a founder of Art That Heals, Inc. García Ordaz also is a founder of the Rio Grande Valley International Poetry Festival and served in the U.S. Navy as a Hospital Corpsman.
+García Ordaz also is a founder of the Rio Grande Valley International Poetry Festival and served in the U.S. Navy as a Hospital Corpsman.
 He earned his Bachelor of Arts degree in English from The University of Texas-Pan American.
 He is working on an MFA in Creative Writing.